How many times have you failed to select text, open a context menu, or copy content when you attempted to do so?

 3. Microsoft Edge

+This is a handy feature for which you don’t need any extensions.
+Press the “F9” shortcut on the keyboard to open Microsoft Edge reading mode.
+In addition, you can access it by clicking on the icon in the address bar that indicates.

+Like Mozilla Firefox, it has a practical reading mode.
 With this feature, you can copy text from any restricted website.
-Press the “F9” shortcut on the keyboard to open Microsoft Edge reading mode.
-In addition, you can access it by clicking on the icon in the address bar that indicates read mode.

-Here’s an example image showing how I open reading mode with Microsoft Edge when the website is right-click disabled
+Here’s an image showing how I open reading mode with Microsoft Edge when the website is right-click disabled:

-Yes, this is a practical feature, and USERS don’t need to use an extension to copy text.
 In my experience, this method works well for all kinds of websites that have the right-click functionality disabled.

 4. Opera

 Opera Browser has a smaller user base than Chrome and Safari.
 Still, it is smooth and customizable, making it an attractive alternative to them.
+It’s got many features, and Opera’s “Read Mode” is as good as Firefox and MS Edge.

 Once you are on the website from which you want to copy the content, you should see the reader mode icon in Opera’s address bar.

-Click on it.
-Plus, you can customize it.
+Click on it – Plus, you can customize it.

-I can’t list all of the web browsers with information on how to copy text from protected web pages because there are so many.
-Most web browsers are equipped with a reader mode or extension that allows you to do this.
+And get this… I can’t list all of the web browsers with information on how to copy text from protected web pages because there are so many.

+To be clear, most web browsers are equipped with a reader mode or extension that allows you to do this.
 There are a lot of people using Safari, but I’m not familiar with it.
 Read more about Reader View in this Safari user guide.

 4. Using The Page Source Code

+Now, this isn’t a tactic to use often.
 I recommend this only if you’re familiar with HTML.
+You get a little technical with this stuff.
 In many web browsers, you can view the source code of a page.

 If you use Google Chrome, visit the webpage where you want to copy the text.

-To view the page source, right-click on that page and tap “View Page Source or press Ctrl + U.
+Okay, first things first… To view the page source, right-click on that page and tap “View Page Source or use Ctrl + U.

-You’ll see something like this:
+And certainly, you’ll see something like this:

 Users can scroll down and navigate the content with that HTML web page and perhaps right-side on some websites.
 When you peer at the source code of a page, recognize content with “P” for paragraphs and “H” for headings.